 Arrival from the side of Hämeenkatu: about 50 meters of sandy road on a decline, then 30 meters of cobblestones before the Book Café entrance.

-Indoor spaces: The doorways of the Book Café have thresholds that are 3,5-4,5 cm high.
-There are thresholds on every doorway including the entrance.
+Indoor spaces: The doorways of the Book Café have thresholds that are 3,5–4,5 cm high.
+There are thresholds at every doorway including the entrance.
 The most accessible room is opposite the entrance, with a doorway width of 84 cm.

 If you have any questions or thoughts about the accessibility